-Timed / Repetitive Quizzing is an online Flashcard program that delivers the information via a "Teaching Machine" similar in some respects to the one developed by B.F.
-Skinner in the 1950s and described in the short video below.
+Timed Repetitive Quizzing is an online activity that challenges students at the knowledge, comprehension and application levels of cognitive thought.
+In some ways, it is similar to B.F.
+Skinner's "Teaching Machine" developed in the 1950s and described in the 6-minute video below.

 Skinner's Teaching Machine had the following features:

-- The reward system centered around freeing the student from anxiety and making learning "pleasureable."
+The reward system centers around freeing the student from anxiety and making learning "pleasureable."

-A troubling prospect (at least to the teaching profession) of Skinner's Teaching Machine is that it would replace the teacher in the classroom.
+A troubling assertion (at least to some in the teaching profession) was that a machine could eventually replace the teacher in the classroom.
 Authur C. Clark puts some perspective on this when he said "if a teacher can be replaced by a machine, they should be."
-However, the lack of success of Skinner's Teaching Machine is due in large part to the inability to proliferate its use in classrooms controlled by the profession that it could potentially replace.
+While this fear may have affected the proliferation of the original Teaching Machine, Skinner's invention and educational ideas continue to influence education as the following video demonstrates.

 Elements Of An Effective Teaching Machine (or Teacher)

 Before one constructs and implements a "teaching machine", it would be wise to distill this complex mixture called teaching and learning into its most important components and include them in the "machine".
 It seems trivial to state, but effective teaching results in learning.
 Learning requires that